pnp/sp-dev-fx-webparts/samples/react-bot-framework-sso/README.md

     Now web parts is running locally.
 - Open online test page with user account: https://<YOUR_SITE>.sharepoint.com/_layouts/15/Workbench.aspx
 - Config bot endpoint \
-    Add the web parts, set bot endpoint to https://YOUR_BOT.azurewebsites.net, refresh this page, then you can successfully connet bot with SharePoint.
+    Add the web parts, set bot endpoint to https://YOUR_BOT.azurewebsites.net, refresh this page, then you can successfully connect bot with SharePoint.

 ### Setup OAuth via Azure Active Directory for the SharePoint